On this page:

 - SE Report Appendices: Common Issues

-- SE Presentations from Tobacco Product Application Review Public Meeting (Oct 2018)
+- Substantial Equivalence: Presentation from 2018 Tobacco Product Application Review Public Meeting

 - April 2018: FDA Update on Provisional Substantial Equivalence (SE) Review Process